Platformatory/cp-ansible-sandbox/README.md

 # cp-ansible-sandbox

-docker-compose environment to run cp-ansible in a docker environment with systemd and ssh for the inventory nodes
+docker-compose environment to run cp-ansible in a docker environment with systemd and ssh for the inventory nodes.

+> Requires docker version 24.0.5 or lower to work

 ## Getting Started